rseah145/smw-term2/Journal_3_notes/Section A.md

 5. The File Server ticket is then sent to the client and is stored within the client's Kerberos Tray.
 ![image](../images/Pasted%20image%2020230814122143.png)

-6. For the next 8 hours (or for how long the ticket is set to be valid), whenever the client wants to access a resource on the file server
+6. For the next 8 hours (or for how long the ticket is set to be valid), whenever the client wants to access a resource on the file server, it just creates a copy of the file server ticket from its Kerberos Tray and sends it to the file server